LGBT-friendly, tapas, cafés, salons & specialty shops ...

 Satisfy your craving for Korean cuisine at Spoon & Chopsticks on James Street.
 Order up your own style of Ramen or check out some of their noodles and chef's special dishes.

 Head to the northside on the outskirts of Sedgwick and you'll find Liehs & Steigerwald butcher shop and deli, a family tradition among locals for generations.
 Since 1936, this award-winning and family-owned shop delivers the highest quality meats, brats, sausages and delicacies.
-Bring home some of their bacon and Black Forest brats, and if you're heading Downtown, check out their sister restaurant and deli.
+Bring home some of their bacon and Black Forest brats, and be sure to pick up their classic landjäger to tide you over 'til it's grilling time.

 Spend the day pampering yourself at Salon Bellezza, where you can enjoy everything from massage therapy to hair styling, manis, pedis and more.